Kahvedzic/Southern-Water-Corp/README.md

-Deep Dive Analysis Using Python (Jupyter Notebook) 👉 CLICK FILE ABOVE FOR PROJECT 👈
+Deep Dive Analysis Using Python (Jupyter Notebook) 👉 CLICK FILE BELOW FOR PROJECT 👈

 Tools used in project include the following: Pandas, Numpy, Matplotlib, Seaborn, Statsmodel